switch-model/switch/docs/Graphs.md

 - `tools.get_dataframe(filename)` will return a pandas dataframe for the file called `filename`.
 You can also specify `from_inputs=True` to load a csv from the inputs directory.

 - `tools.get_axes(out, title, note)` or `tools.get_figure(out, title, note)` will return a matplotlib axes or figure that should be used while graphing.
 When possible, always use `get_axes` over `get_figure` since this allows plots from different scenarios to be displayed side-by-side.
   `out` is the name of the `.png` file that will be created with this graph. `title` and `note` are optional and will be the title and footnote for the graph.

+- `tools.save_figure(filename, fig)`.
+Some libraries (e.g. plotnine)
+  always generate their own figures.
+In this case we can add the figure to our outputs with this function.
+When possible, use `tools.get_axes()` instead.

 - `tools.pd`, `tools.sns`, `tools.np`, `tools.mplt`, `tools.pn` are references to the pandas, seaborn, numpy, matplotlib
   and plotnine graphing libraries.
 This is useful if your graphing code needs to access these libraries since it doesn't require adding an